Rachel Armstrong: Storylines

 Kim and Rachel marry and try to adopt a baby called Joe Morton until his mother Lee (Natasha Lee) returns to take him off the pair.
 Kit reveals she is pregnant and when she has the baby Kim takes Kit's side on many things.
 Hugh Sullivan (Rodger Corser), Rachel's ex-boyfriend turns up, they sleep together.
 Hugh leaves Rachel alone after she refuses to leave Kim, she tells Kim the truth and he refuses to forgive her and tells her he is going to live with Kit because he loves her instead.

 Brad's friend Henk Van Patten (Damian de Montemas) arrives in town and starts a relationship with Cassie Turner (Sharni Vinson), leaving Rachel furious and reveals he sexually assaulted her when she was younger.
 A stalker becomes active targeting the hospital.
 Rachel starts a relationship with Lewis and becomes pregnant.
 He wants nothing to do with her, Rachel miscarries and Lewis decides he wants the baby after all.
 Sam Holden (Jessica Chapnik) accuses Lewis of being the hospital stalker, Reverend Hall offers Rachel a lift home and she gladly accepts.
 He reveals he is the stalker and ties her up, gagging her.
 He tries to hurt her but collapses and has a fit, Rachel saves his life.

 Rachel grows close to Roman Harris (Conrad Coleby) but after he reminds her of Kim she decides to date Tony Holden.
 Tony is told the likelihood he can help Rachel conceive for a child is low, however they later are delighted when she becomes pregnant.
 Rachel's patient Jimmy Crawford (Adam Booth) begins to stalk her and Aden Jefferies (Todd Lasance) kidnaps her and tries to kill his father, Larry.
 Belle Taylor (Jessica Tovey) and Rachel talk Aden out of this and she is set free.
 Tony thought she missed the wedding because she loved Hugh still, but they later reconcile.
 Baby Joe comes back into Rachel's life after his mother goes missing.
 She looks after him for a while, but he is sent away again leaving Rachel upset because she bonded with him again.
 Rachel later finds out he has died leaving her devastated.
 Following Jack's death Rachel and Tony's relationship becomes strained.
 Rachel starts to suspect that Tony is having an affair.
 They later repair their relationship after Tony realises his anger is out of control.
-Later in 2009 they married and had a baby son, Harry.
+The couple get married and Rachel later gives birth to a baby son, Harry.
 She tries to get him in a routine but is annoyed at everyone for visiting.
 She feels like a bad mother because Harry never stops crying.
 Rachel begins to suffer post-natal depression, she becomes stressed and starts taking it out on those closest to her.
 Rachel contemplates smothering Harry and then her friends convince her to seek help.